 - Limits: most expect you to learn their interface and build the views yourself, many sync a copy of your data into their own platform, and pricing frequently scales per seat.

 This removes the copy-paste, but it trades it for setup and upkeep — and you’re still navigating dashboards rather than getting a direct answer.
+(Comparing options?
+See the best QuickBooks reporting tools.)

-Option 3: Just ask, in plain language
+Option 3: Ask in plain language — one conversational option

 Three things make this different from a static report: